Essentials of Dragon1

 To change the title of a shape:

-• 3.
-Move this panel to the top, if it's not already, by clicking on the list icon.
+- 3. Move this panel to the top by clicking on the list icon if it's not already.

 Now you see the title of the shape on the canvas has changed.
 Be sure to save the visualization by clicking on 'Save Visualization' in the menubar.
-If you are the creator of this visualization an alert will be shown stating this it is done.
+If you are the creator of this visualization, an alert will be shown stating that it is done.

 Change the Size of a Shape

-Every shape can be changed in size, angle and form.
+Every shape can change size, angle, and form.
 To change the size of a shape:

-In the Shape Attributes of the Inspector panel you see the option of preserveAspectRatio.
-If you select the shape and check this option, resize the shape will maintain its current aspect ratio.
+In the Shape Attributes of the Inspector panel, you see the option of preserveAspectRatio.
+If you select the shape and check this option, resizing it will maintain its current aspect ratio.

 Change the color of a Shape

-If the color of the shape does not change automatically after using the Color Picker, go to the color selection field in the Inspector and press TAB, while having the shape selected.
+If the shape color does not change automatically after using the Color Picker, go to the color selection field in the Inspector and press TAB while selecting the shape.
 Now the color should be changed.

 Change the color of a Shape.